For improved web security, you should not set up WordPress sites with the user name “admin”.

 You admin area is now updated with a new username and nickname …

 Congratulations!
-Now you know how to change your WordPress admin username on your website or blog.
+Now you know how to change your WordPress admin username on your website.